How to do pelvic floor exercises after hysterectomy?

 How to do Kegel exercises?

-• To separate the muscles, begin to squeeze the muscles around your anus.
-Then proceed to squeeze the ones around the vagina and urethra.
+- To separate the muscles, begin to squeeze the muscles around your anus.
+Then, proceed to squeeze the ones around the vagina and urethra.
 Hold them tight as if you want to hold something in your vagina.
 Try not to tighten your buttocks at the same time.
-You’ll want to hold it for two seconds, then release and relax for two seconds.
+The goal here is to hold it for two seconds, then release and relax for two seconds.
 Repeat this ten times if you can.

-• Build this up to the point where you can hold those muscles tightened for 3 to 8 seconds, or longer if possible.
+- Build this up to the point where you can hold those muscles tightened for 3 to 8 seconds, or longer if possible.
 And then relax for 8 seconds.
 When you feel your muscles get stronger, try to do three sets a day.
-Keep repeating this process, contract and lift and then loosen.
+Repeat this process, contract and lift, and then loosen.ย

-• You must rest entirely between every contraction and not hold your breath.
-Relax your muscles as long or longer as you squeeze them.
+- You must rest entirely between every contraction and not hold your breath.
+You should relax your muscles for as long as you squeeze them.

 Benefits of pelvic floor exercise after hysterectomy